snufkintomo/gemini-key-rotator/README.md

 **`https://<your-worker-url>/admin`**

+You will be prompted to log in with the `ADMIN_ACCESS_TOKEN` you configured in `wrangler.toml`.

-On this page, you can:
+On the admin page, you can:
 - **Create**: Enter a new, unique Access Token and paste your Gemini API keys (one per line or comma-separated) to create a new credential set.
 - **Update**: Enter an existing Access Token to load and edit the associated API keys.
 - **Delete**: Enter an existing Access Token and click the "Delete" button to remove the credentials.